Overview

 Quality improvement (QI) is a framework used in health care to improve patient care, outcomes, and the development of health care professionals.
 It has been shown to improve morbidity and mortality.
 The LCTU has implemented several QI projects for our patient cohort.

-• A health maintenance section has been incorporated into all progress notes to touch on areas affected by SLE and the drugs that treat this disease.
+• A health maintenance section has been incorporated into all progress notes to address areas affected by SLE and the drugs that treat this disease.

 • Patients with lupus are at a higher risk of osteoporosis because of chronic inflammation and the adverse effects of therapeutic medications, including glucocorticoids.
-We are working together with an interdisciplinary team to implement a standardized template for outpatient visits that incorporates osteoporosis assessment and management guidelines.
+We are working with an interdisciplinary team to implement a standardized template for outpatient visits incorporating osteoporosis assessment and management guidelines.

-• A specific sun protection brochure was created and provided to patients as education regarding SLE and photosensitivity.
+• A specific sun protection brochure to educate patients regarding SLE and photosensitivity.

 • Reproductive health is an important topic and should be a shared decision-making process between SLE patients and providers.
 We are currently working on implementing reproductive health counseling during patient visits.